GuildOfCalamity/Transparency/README.md

 	- "Microsoft.Xaml.Behaviors.WinUI.Managed" Version="2.0.9"
 	- "System.Diagnostics.PerformanceCounter" Version="8.0.0"

+## 📝 v1.0.0.1 - May 2024
+* Added Histogram window and related config.

 ## 🎛️ Usage
-* This application was intended to be run unpakaged, but I have added checks for running in packaged format as well.
+* This application was intended to be run unpackaged, but I have added checks for running in packaged format as well.
 * Upon first run the `TransparencyConfig.json` settings file will be created.
 During runtime, these settings can be adjusted from the `ConfigWindow.xaml`

 ## 🧾 License/Warranty